naisy/overdrive/README.md

 #define DEBUG 1
 ```
 By using the arduino ide serial monitor, you can check the PWM signal values sent from your receiver.
-n the following example, you can see that the values of 1ch and 2ch of the rc receiver are as follows.
+In the following example, you can see that the values of 1ch and 2ch of the rc receiver are as follows.
 ![](./pwm_calibration1.png)<br>
 1ch: 1521 +-1
 2ch: 1519 +-2